kashmir96/osoappliance/content/directory/appliance-repair-technicians/laser-plumbing-wanganui.md

  alt: 'Logo for Laser Plumbing Wanganui the New Zealand from Wanganui'
 ---

-Laser Plumbing Wanganui is an Appliance Repair Technicians Company operating in Wanganui, New Zealand.
+# Laser Plumbing Wanganui is an Appliance Repair Technician Company operating in Wanganui, New Zealand.

 This business offers a range of appliance repair services to both households and businesses located in and around Wanganui.